femastudios/enums/README.md

 This is the only implementation that parses the documentation.
 In all the other examples, this doc is present only to help the IDE, but it can safely be omitted.

 ### ConstEnum
-While the precedent method is very easy, it doesn't provide a lot of flexibility.
+While the previous method is very easy, it doesn't provide a lot of flexibility.
 Let's say we want to add some parameters to our enum.
 We can do so like this:
 ```php
 /**
  *